dalibo/pg_query_settings/README.md

 Caveats
 --------

+`pg_query_settings` doesn't work well with **prepared queries**.
+These are considered as not supported yet.
+This will be fixed in future releases.

 Enabling this extension might have a performance impact on any workloads with a high number of fast queries, as it slighlty increases the time taken to compute the query plan.
 The more entries in the table, the greater the